Chair: Teresa M. Cooney

 The department has developed the following rationale for courses offered:

 - 1000-level courses provide an introduction to the broad sociological perspective as it applies to social life, social systems and society.

-- 2000-level courses introduce the student to somewhat more specific content areas: social psychology, deviant behavior and social inequalities, etc.
+- 2000-level courses introduce students to somewhat more specific content areas: social psychology, deviant behavior and social inequalities, etc.

 - Upper-division courses (3000 and 4000)

 - 3000-level courses serve as advanced surveys of some specific area of concentration.
-They are designed to acquaint the student with the issues, methods, concepts and theoretical frameworks employed in the content area.
-Such courses as medical sociology, criminology, sociology of family, and race and ethnicity, etc. are offered at this level.
+They are designed to acquaint students with the issues, methods, concepts and theoretical frameworks employed in the content area.
+Such courses as medical sociology, criminology, sociology of family, and race and ethnicity are offered at this level.
 Many of these courses are open courses, in that students from other departments and colleges are encouraged to enroll in them.